oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

 ### Objectives

-In this lab, you will see the following Vector operations using nodejs:
+In this lab, you will see the following Vector operations using node.js:
 * Task 1: Vectorizing a table with Cohere embedding
 * Task 2: Perform Similarity Search using Cohere
 * Task 3: Changing embedding models

 ## Task 1: Vectorizing a table with Cohere embedding

   1. The first step is to vectorize the contents of our table using an embedding model by Cohere.
-To do this, you will need to create a nodejs program to vectorize our phrases using the Oracle OCI generative AI Cohere services.
+To do this, you will need to create a node.js program to vectorize our phrases using the Oracle OCI generative AI Cohere services.

-   The file *vectorizeTableCohere.js* is already on virtual instance.
-Below is the contents of the file.
+   The program *vectorizeTableCohere.js* is already on the LiveLab VM.
+Below are the contents of the file.

     ```